ShuxinD/pm-no2-o3-hospitalization-death-ADRD-coxph/README.md

 - searched with both ICD-9 and ICD-10 ADRD codes - though ICD codes changed to the 10th version after 2015, in our dataset there are still some mix-ups of the 9th and 10th versions.
 ADRD diagnosis codes were based on [**Using Medicare claims in identifying Alzheimer’s disease and related dementias**](https://alz-journals.onlinelibrary.wiley.com/doi/10.1002/alz.12199) and [**Identifying Medicare beneficiaries with dementia**](https://agsjournals.onlinelibrary.wiley.com/doi/10.1111/jgs.17183); codes are modified from [a previous one](https://github.com/NSAPH/data_requests/blob/master/request_projects/jan2021_whanhee_fisrt_hosps/code/2_id_hospitalizations.R).
 - `primary` fst file contains hospitalization records with first diagnosis code (`DIAG1`) as ADRD, and `secondary` fst file contains those with any of codes (1-25) as ADRD. (`secondary` file contains `primary`); export several `.fst` files named as `ADRD'type'_'year'.fst`, e.g. `ADRDprimary_2000.fst`

-### generate ADRD cohort enrollment info and readmission info based on hospilization record
+### generate ADRD cohort enrollment info based on hospilization record
 [02getEnrolledInfo.R](https://github.com/ShuxinD/airPollution_ADRD/blob/main/codes/00generate_data/02getEnrolledInfo.R)
 - the qid changed after a certain time, but there is a crosswalk file linking qids.
 According to Ben, QIDs in raw dataset have been converted to one single formmat
 - still, some qids weren't matched.
 We excluded those problemetic qids based on the .csv file Ben provided.